Panic-Manic/Panic-Manic/README.md

 - You can call me Powder,, or any nickname you give me,, ┊✰
 - Do Interact with me,, I don't bite!
 (Unless you get on my nerves that is.) ┊✰
 - I Love Arcane RPS! ┊✰
 - Fandoms I'm in; Arcane,, MLP,, Marvel,, and more.. ┊✰
+- Mostly playing as; Jinx/Powder,, or Sevika,,

 ————————————————————